vezznay123/boots-docs-main/docs/Product/Content Publishing/Template/article_category_page_requirements.md

     "availability": "https://schema.org/InStock"
   }
 }
 ```

+---

 ## Best Practices

+### Accuracy
+- Ensure all displayed dates (publish and last reviewed) are current and correct.

 ### Clarity
 - Use clear, consistent layouts for metadata, hero images, and article components.